How to Make Your Own Brown Sugar

 Well, apparently I am the only one in my family who knows about this helpful kitchen tip.

 In the past, I’ve “made my own” brown sugar and just the other day had to do it again.
 When I mentioned this “creation” in front of relatives recently, everyone looked at me like I had two heads.

 Yes, you can make your own brown sugar but you must have these two ingredients:

 Just mix one cup of white sugar and one tablespoon of molasses with a fork until blended.
 Yes, that’s all you have to do!

 Apparently, light molasses or sulfured/unsulphured molasses are the ones to use for cooking.
-I only had Blackstrap molasses in my pantry, so I used that.
+In my pantry, I only had Blackstrap molasses, so I used that.
 Because Blackstrap has a stronger taste, it isn’t really recommended for baking.
 Well, don’t call the molasses police on me because we we were thrilled with the peanut butter cookies we made.
 Also, Blackstrap has higher mineral content than the others so I like to think that my cookies were healthy!
 Ha!
 I will have to try the recipe again with the other molasses and then regular brown sugar to compare the taste.

 Like I said, if you want to save yourself a trip to the store, you might want to try this brown sugar substitution!

 Of course in my house, it wouldn’t be Thanksgiving morning without sending my husband on a last minute trip to the store for something!
 It has become tradition that I will inevitably forget one ingredient or decide we need an extra gallon of milk or something.
 My husband expects this every year and dare I say, he looks forward to it!